OpenSilver/OpenSilver/CONTRIBUTING.md

 # Contributing to OpenSilver

 Thanks for taking the time to contribute to OpenSilver!
-It is people like you who make OpenSilver a powerful Silverlight replacement, capable of bringing back the power of C#, XAML, and .NET to client-side Web development.
+It is people like you who make OpenSilver a powerful framework for bringing the power of C#, XAML, and .NET to cross-platform development.

-OpenSilver is an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into OpenSilver itself.
+OpenSilver is an open source project and we love to receive contributions from our community!
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, or writing code which can be incorporated into OpenSilver itself.

-Any contribution is welcome, being it a big one or a small one, including fixing spelling/grammar errors, correcting typos, cleaning up the code, etc.
+Any contribution is welcome, be it a big one or a small one, including fixing spelling/grammar errors, correcting typos, cleaning up the code, etc.

+## How to Build and Run

+For instructions on how to build OpenSilver from source, including repository structure and branch information, see [BUILDING.md](BUILDING.md).

-## How to make a pull request
+## How to Make a Pull Request

 1. Fork the repository
 2. Optionally, create an issue for any major change or enhancement that you wish to make, so as to get feedback from the community (not required though)
-3. Do your changes on the "develop" branch (or another branch derived from "develop") of your fork.
-Please refer to the [Readme](README.md) file for instructions on how to build and run
+3. Do your changes on the `develop` branch (or another branch derived from `develop`) of your fork.
+See [BUILDING.md](BUILDING.md) for instructions on how to build and run.
 4. Create unit tests if needed (see below)
-5. Verify that your changes do not cause regressions.
-To do so, please run the unit tests (see below), and verify that both CSHTML5 and OpenSilver work properly.
-If you are making a change to OpenSilver and you do not have much time to test CSHTML5, please verify at least that the CSHTML5.sln solution still compiles properly.
+5. Verify that your changes do not cause regressions by running the unit tests (see below)
-6. Make sure that your code is up to date by rebasing your branch on the upstream "develop" branch
+6. Make sure that your code is up to date by rebasing your branch on the upstream `develop` branch
-7. Submit the PR to the "develop" branch
+7. Submit the PR to the `develop` branch

-## How to create or run unit tests
+## How to Create or Run Unit Tests

 There are currently 2 types of tests: